gabrieleDalo/workflowe2e-connector/README.md

 - `trace_flush_interval` (default: `3s`): how often the connector checks traces and finalizes those that have expired (i.e. passed the trace_idle_timeout);
 - `db_url` (default: ""): URL of a database (PostgreSQL) to save data for future analysis (if used);

+## How it works

+The `workflowe2e` connector consumes trace data and turns it into cumulative latency histograms that can be exported to Prometheus.

+For each incoming span, the connector extracts the trace ID, service name, deployment name, namespace, operation name, and experiment name using the configured attributes and the selected `using_istio` mode.
+It then updates an in-memory state associated with the trace.
+This state keeps track of the earliest start timestamp, the latest end timestamp, and, when enabled, the set of unique span IDs and the per-service execution intervals.

+A trace is finalized in one of two ways.
+If `n_spans_for_trace` is greater than zero, the trace is finalized as soon as the expected number of unique spans has been observed.
+Otherwise, or if the trace is still incomplete, the connector waits until the trace has been idle for longer than `trace_idle_timeout`.
+A periodic background flush runs every `trace_flush_interval` to check for expired traces and finalize them.

+When a trace is finalized, the connector computes the end-to-end latency as `maxEnd - minStart`.
+If `service_latency_mode` is enabled, it also computes the active latency of each service by merging overlapping intervals belonging to the same service within the trace.
+This avoids double-counting time when a service starts, stops, and later resumes within the same workflow.

+The resulting latencies are accumulated into histogram state keyed by the root service, root operation, experiment name, and, for per-service metrics, the originating service, deployment, and namespace.
+Periodically, the connector emits a snapshot of all cumulative histograms so that Prometheus can scrape them continuously, even if no new traces arrive.

+If `db_url` is configured, the finalized trace summary is also written asynchronously to PostgreSQL for later analysis.
+The database write is performed in a separate goroutine with a timeout so that trace ingestion is not blocked by slow or unavailable storage.

+## Warnings

+The following warnings relate to the use of the connector:

+- **Stateful in-memory — state loss on restart**: this connector keeps histogram and trace state in memory.
+If the Collector or Pod restarts, the state is lost and metrics start again from zero.
+Mitigation: use a centralized Collector or implement external persistence/replication;
+- **Dependency on delivery of all spans for the same trace**: correct latency calculation depends on spans belonging to the same trace arriving at the same Collector.
+If spans are distributed across multiple Collectors the trace may remain “fragmented.”
+Mitigation: use a centralized Collector;
+- **Clock skew/unreliable timestamps**: latency calculation uses spans’ StartTimestamp/EndTimestamp.
+Unsynchronized clocks between pods/nodes can lead to maxEnd <= minStart and incorrect results.
+Mitigation: ensure NTP / node time synchronization;
+- **Pull model Prometheus — emit periodic snapshots**: Prometheus scrapes endpoints in a pull model; the connector must emit periodic snapshots (even if nothing changed) or series may disappear between scrapes;
+- **Collector/SDK version compatibility**: the connector is built against a specific Collector/contrib version; updates to the OTel Collector may break APIs or behavior.

 ## Examples